ZurichNLP/sdg_swisstext_2024_sharedtask/README.md

   "ABSTRACT": "the full text of the abstract (string)", "URL": "a link to the full document (string)", "SDG": "for Task 1, an integer representing the SDG the abstract is classified under.
-SDGs are numbered from 0 to 17, where 0 represents the ‘non-relevant’ category.", "MAIN_TARGET": "for Task 2, a string representing the primary SDG target the abstract addresses", "SECONDARY_TARGETS": "for Task 2, an array of strings representing additional SDG targets the abstract addresses" }
+SDGs are numbered from 0 to 17, where 0 represents the ‘non-relevant’ category.", "TARGET": "for Task 2, a string representing the primary SDG target the abstract addresses", "TARGETS": "for Task 2, an array of strings representing all SDG targets the abstract addresses" }
 ```